puritys/nodejs-phplike/README.md

 Execute phplike in global mode sample
 -------------------------------

-You can directly use the phplike functions.
-The functions of phplike are defined at the global object when you require the index.js.
+You can directly use phplike functions.
+Functions of phplike are defined at the global object when you require the index.js.
 It means that you don't need the prefix before calling the phplike's function.
 The Node.js coding will be more like PHP's.
-The only one disadvantage is that defining a function at global object is easier to meet the conflict problem.
+The only one disadvantage is that defining a function at the global object is easier to meet the conflict problem.

 exec(command, printInScreen = true);